 4.4.3 Consistency of Programs with Tribal Non-point Source Requirements

 The Tribe’s Non-Point Source Management Program is consistent with the Tribe’s goals and objectives.
-These goals and objectives have been ratified in the following Tribal Ordinance, Resolutions, Management Plans, Guidelines, and Best Management Practices:
+These goals and objectives have been ratified in the Tribal Ordinance, Resolutions, Management Plans, Guidelines, and Best Management Practices described in section 4.4.1 above.

-Land Assignment and Lease Ordinance:

-Conservation /Trespass Act:

-Riparian Protection and Surface Mining Ordinance:

-Pollution Discharge Prohibition Ordinance:

-Solid Waste Ordinance:

-Fishing Ordinance:

-Closed Range Ordinance:

-Tribal Resolutions: 81-80, 81-90, 81-91, 81-93, and 94-19.

-Forest Management Plan:

-Riparian Management Practices:

-Cumulative Effects Assessment Guidelines:

-Guidelines for Geologically unstable (E-MEHR) /Inaccessible Lands

-Firewood Policy and Permit:

-Road Construction/Reconstruction H Specs:

-Guidelines for Reservation Wide Fuel Management and Prescribed Fire

 4.4.4 Public Notice and Opportunity for Public Comment